I’ve already collected a bunch of data. Can I use MOST to analyze this existing data set?

 - The rate at which subjects can be obtained.
 When a universal intervention is being developed for first-year college students, it is often possible to work with a cohort of all first-year students at a university.
 By contrast, in clinic-based interventions it is usually necessary to wait for subjects to “trickle in.”

-You may be interested in Resources for planning a grant involving MOST.
+You may be interested in resources for writing a grant proposal involving MOST.